postmeridiem/fframe/README.md

 ## l10n support added
-to add l10n support you need to do the following
+to update for l10n support you need to do the following
 - copy l10n.yaml from fframe_demo dir to your project root
 - add generate: true to the flutter section of your pubspec.yaml
 - copy the l10n folder from fframe_demo/lib into your lib dir